South Carolina Child Care Inclusion Collaborative

 Referral and Outreach Coordinator

-Jennifer Taylor has been in education for over twenty years.
-During this time, she has served in several classrooms and administrative roles across the country in early childhood, special education, elementary, and secondary education.
-In her current role as the Referral and Outreach Coordinator, Jennifer is responsible for communicating with childcare programs, parents, and community partners to spread awareness of SC Inclusion Collaborative programs and initiatives.
+As the Referral and Outreach Coordinator, NaQuayle is responsible for communicating with childcare programs, parents, and community partners to spread awareness of SC Inclusion Collaborative programs and initiatives.
 She provides administrative support to the director and the program staff which includes assistance with technology and its management.
-Jennifer holds a bachelor’s degree in Child Development and Family Studies from the University of Southern Mississippi.

 portrait of Kimberly McCollum, M.Ed.